 The focus of the CCRUN seminar series is on urban solutions to global problems associated with increasing temperature and sea level rise, precipitation variability, and greenhouse gas emissions.
 We are interested in the implications of such changes on the complex infrastructure of intensely developed landscapes, and on the health, well-being, and vulnerability of the people who live in them.

-All the seminars are free, and held at 4:00 PM on the first Wednesday of every month at Drexel University.
+All the seminars are free, and held at 4:00 PM on the first Wednesday of every month at Drexel University in the Hill Conference Room, located in the LeBow Engineering Center.
 Refreshments will be provided.
 The sessions will be broadcast live via webcast, recorded, and archived on the CCRUN website.

 Please direct all inquires to Dr. Franco Montalto, firstname.lastname@example.org

 Click the link below to view past CCRUN seminar and be sure to subscribe to our YouTube page for the latest updates.

 This seminar series is sponsored by the following partners: